-NOTE: Scholarships are funded from investment earnings of the ASU Foundation.
-The specific scholarships available during a given academic year are dependent on the economic conditions at the time.
+NOTE: Scholarships are funded from investment earnings of the Appalachian Foundation.
+Specific scholarships available during a given academic year are dependent on the economic conditions at the time.
 The Department of Biology offers the following scholarships for qualified students:

-The Dr. Kevin Bell Memorial Endowed Optometry Scholarship
+Dr. Kevin Bell Memorial Endowed Optometry Scholarship

-Originally established by the late by Dr. Kevin Bell, in support of students interested in Optometry.
-The scholarship was renamed to honor Dr. Bell in 2011.
+Originally established by the late Dr. Kevin Bell, in support of students interested in Optometry.
+The scholarship was renamed to honor Bell in 2011.
 Qualifications: Undergraduate seniors preparing for a career in Optometry.

 Biology Alumni and Faculty Emeriti Endowed Scholarship